Julie-nguyen5960/creative_coding_blog/posts/second-week.md

 ![herefm](Pictures/herefm.jpg) - *I really liked this idea due to how simple this idea is but can be executed in a cute fashion once I lay out the foundation for the code.*

 So if I was creating a sketch in tribute to my friend, I was planning to represent us either as an cute animal or as chibi communicating through a call.
 I also wanted to add a video player on the side to further establish what type of setting it is.
 I also want to utilise the random function to change the background colour to various pastel colours.
 I am trying to recreate this time in our life (2020), where we reguarly hopped onto a website called Here.fm to watch anime together.
-I think it will be a cute idea since HereFM allowed for cute customisation choices in how you wanted to decorate the watch party room.
+I think it will be a cute idea since Here.fm allowed for cute customisation choices in how you wanted to decorate the watch party room.

 In addition to the sonic elements, I was hoping to add sounds that are quite similar to animal crossing's sped up speech when our icons are clicked.
 I'm not too sure about having audio play from the mp4 file, but most likely not just so the sounds aren't too distracting.